-These German Pancakes (Dutch Baby) will quickly become your go-to quick and easy recipe with only 5 minutes of prep and no babysitting!
+These German Pancakes will quickly become your go-to.
+Quick and easy with only 5 minutes of prep and minimal cleanup!

 This German Pancake recipe is quick and easy to make with just seven basic pantry friendly ingredients, plus whatever pancake toppings you plan to pile on top!
 Let’s take a closer look at what you’ll need to make Dutch Babies from scratch (full recipe in the printable recipe card at the bottom of the post):